makeitworkpress/wp-custom-fields/README.md

 # wp-custom-fields-framework
 The wp custom fields framework is an options framework for WordPress aimed at speeding-up plug-in and theme development.
+It can be used to add custom fields to various locations and to output the data stored in these fields to css styles.

 ## Adding option pages, custom metaboxes and customizer fields
 WP Custom Fields allows you to: